Try to find answers to your questions before you use the “Ask a Librarian” service.

 Yes, there is Wi-Fi available at the library and you can use your laptop in the library.
 Only registered users may access the internet from the National Library’s computers.
-If you want to register to use public access computers, please approach the main information and registration desk (on the 2nd floor) or ask reading room staff and they will create an account for you.
+If you want to register to use public access computers, please approach the main information and registration desk (on the 2nd floor) or ask the reading room staff and they will create an account for you.

-Once you find a desired item on the National Library’s Online Catalogue, click “Order a Publication”.
-In the “Library card number” field, enter your card number and enter your password (the password is your surname, using letters of the Lithuanian alphabet, if you have not changed it).
+Once you find the desired item on the National Library’s Online Catalogue, click “Order a Publication”.
+In the “Library card number” field, enter your card number and enter your password (the password is your surname, using letters of the Lithuanian alphabet if you have not changed it).
 Click “Login”.
 Select a desired date in the “Order date” field.
 The “Copy details” section shows the library collections containing your desired item.
 Select the collection from which you would like to receive the publication, and click “Order”.
 If your order has been accepted, you will see a list of “Ordered documents” where you can check whether your desired document has been ordered successfully.
 To check your order details, click “My Area” › “My Orders” on the top menu bar of the Online Catalogue.

-Currently, online orders can only be made for publications held in the General Collections, the Music and Visual Arts Reading Room, and the Rare Books and Manuscripts Reading Room.
+Currently, online orders can only be made for publications held in the General Collection, the Music and Visual Arts Reading Room, and the Rare Books and Manuscripts Reading Room.
 You do not need to place orders for documents held in other reading rooms.
 They are available in the open collections of the reading rooms.

 Older foreign-language books (acquired by the library prior to 1994) that have not yet been included in the Online Catalogue, can be found by using the National Library’s Image Catalogue.
 These may not be ordered online.
 To order them, you have to physically visit the library and fill out an order form.